-Elon student to study Arabic in Morocco through State Department scholarship
+Elon students to study Arabic in Morocco, Jordan through State Department scholarship

-Elon University sophomore Alex Mancuso has received a Critical Language Scholarship from the federal government to study Arabic in Tangier, Morocco.
+Elon University sophomore Alex Mancuso and senior Ben Lutz have received Critical Language Scholarships from the federal government to study Arabic.

-Elon University's Alex Mancuso '19 will be traveling overseas this summer as part of a federal scholarship program to further his study in a foreign language critical to U.S. diplomacy and outreach.
+Elon University's Alex Mancuso '19 and Ben Lutz '17 will be traveling overseas this summer as part of a federal scholarship program to further his study in a foreign language critical to U.S. diplomacy and outreach.

-Mancuso is among more than 500 U.S. undergraduate and graduate students selected for the U.S. Department of State's Critical Language Scholarship Program.
+Mancuso and Lutz are among more than 500 U.S. undergraduate and graduate students selected for the U.S. Department of State's Critical Language Scholarship Program.

 The program supports the study of Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Punjabi, Russian, Swahili, Turkish or Urdu languages and provides fully funded, group-based intensive language instruction and structured cultural enrichment experiences designed to increase language fluency and cultural competency.